1968 New York Jets season: AFL Championship

+In the franchise's first-ever postseason game, the Jets defeated the defending AFL champion Oakland Raiders 27-24 at Shea Stadium to claim the AFL title and advance to Super Bowl III.
+Joe Namath threw three touchdown passes, including the game-winner to Don Maynard midway through the fourth quarter.

+The 1968 AFL Championship Game is the only league or conference championship game the Jets have ever hosted, the only one they have won, and their only postseason win at Shea Stadium.

 Super Bowl III

 The Guarantee

 In January 1969, the Jets would reach the pinnacle of their existence and provide the moment that would indicate the AFL's coming of age.
 Under Namath's guidance, the Jets rose to the top of the AFL, defeating the Oakland Raiders in a thrilling AFL championship game, 27–23.
 The win qualified them to represent their league in a game that was being referred to for the first time as the Super Bowl (and referred to retroactively as Super Bowl III).
 They were pitted against the champions of the NFL, the Baltimore Colts.
 At the time, the AFL was considered to be inferior to the NFL, and most considered the Jets to be considerable underdogs and treated them as such.
 That would change three nights before the game while Namath was being honored by the Miami Touchdown Club as its Player of the Year.
 Namath took exception to a heckling Colts fan and used that moment to lament the lack of respect his team had gotten to that point.
 He then said "The Jets will win Sunday.
 I guarantee it."
 His audacious remark proved correct, as the Jets created one of the greatest upsets in football history by defeating the Colts 16–7.
 This victory showed that the AFL was capable of competing with the NFL.